-Where a child is currently in receipt of or has received a service from London Borough of Newham in the month, the court may ask London Borough of Newham for a Section 7 Assessment when they are considering any private law application under the Children Act 1989.
-Otherwise social workers from Child and Family Court Advisory Support Service (CAFCASS) may produce such reports for the court.
+Where a child is currently in receipt of or has received a service from London Borough of Croydon, the court may ask London Borough of Croydon for a Section 7 Assessment when they are considering any private law application under the Children Act 1989.
+Otherwise, social workers from Child and Family Court Advisory Support Service (CAFCASS) may produce such reports for the court.